Davaition/dissertation_prod/README.md

 ## Recommendations

-Based on results, the following recommendations are made:
+Based on the results, the following recommendations are made:

 1. **Use ARIMA** for short- to medium-term return forecasting.
 2. **Implement EGARCH** when modeling volatility with asymmetric risks.